 The City of Sarnia Financial Statements included within the annual reports are prepared based on the Canadian Public Sector Accounting Standards.

-The Finance Department is responsible for ensuring that financial statements follow the Financial Policy Statement that was approved by Council on June 13, 2005.
+The Finance Department is responsible for ensuring that financial statements follow the financial policies approved by Council.

 2018 Financial Statements